mhahnFr/DC4C/README.md

 An optional similar to the `std::vector` of the C++ standard library is available.

 ### Pair
+A pair similar to the `std::pair` of the C++ standard library is available.

 ### Final notes
 This repository is licensed under the terms of the GPL 3.0.